iSPIRT/depa-training/README.md

 ## GitHub Codespaces

 The simplest way to setup a development environment is using [GitHub Codespaces](https://github.com/codespaces).
-The repository includes a [devcontainer.json](../../.devcontainer/devcontainer.json), which customizes your codespace to install all required dependencies.
-Please ensure you allocate at least 64GB disk space in your codespace.
+The repository includes a [devcontainer.json](.devcontainer/devcontainer.json), which customizes your codespace to install all required dependencies.
+Please ensure you allocate at least 8 vCPUs and 64GB disk space in your codespace.
 Also, run the following command in the codespace to update submodules.

 ```bash
 git submodule update --init --recursive